 Say you take a trip out to a used car dealership to look for a new car.
 You find several vehicles that would meet your needs.
 The only problem?
-When you look at the paperwork, you find that one of them has a rebuilt title, and the other has a salvage title.
+When you look at the paperwork, you find that one of them has a rebuilt title.
+And the other has a salvage title.

 There is a big difference between a salvage and rebuilt title.
 A salvage title means that the vehicle was totaled.
 This could be from a natural disaster, vandalism, or a car wreck.
 A rebuilt title just means the vehicle has been rebuilt.

+What does rebuilt title mean?
 If a car with a salvage title gets repaired, its title changes to “rebuilt.”
 In order to obtain this change in status, the car must go through a thorough inspection after it’s repaired.

-Many people are keen on the idea of purchasing a salvage title car for the sole reason that it’s inexpensive.
+Many people are keen on the idea of purchasing a salvage title car for the sole reason that it’s cheap.
 While salvage vehicles are cheap, they typically require a lot of fixing up, which can be costly.
-It may even push the total vehicle cost above what a comparable non-salvage vehicle would cost.
+It may even push the total vehicle cost above what a non-salvage vehicle would cost.

 Insuring a salvage car can be tricky.
 Some insurers will issue you a policy, and others won’t.
 Some may increase your premiums.

 When purchasing a salvage vehicle, be prepared to put in some money to get it up to snuff.
 You might want to start by trying to get access to the repair estimate the salvage lot had.
-Depending on who you are buying the car from, they may or may not have repaired any of the damage yet.
+Depending on who you're buying the car from, they may or may not have repaired any of the damage yet.

 Buying a car with a rebuilt title means that the damage sustained by the vehicle has been repaired.
 Vehicles must pass a thorough inspection before their title may be changed.
 However, no inspection is foolproof.
 You should consider getting a second opinion to ensure the vehicle was rebuilt properly.